Anety5/porchfitness/DEVPOST_FORM_CONTENT.md

 ## Video Demo Script (2-3 minutes)

-**Introduction (20 sec)**
+**Introduction (40 sec)**
 "Hi!
-I'm showing PorchFitness - voice-first exercise coaching for everyone.
-It uses ElevenLabs and Google Gemini to create an AI coach that remembers your progress."
+I'm exciting to share PorchFitness with you.
+Porch Fitness includes chair-based exercises designed for anyone, but especially great for seniors and people with limited mobility or balance challenges.
+Meet Samantha - she's a senior fitness coach and an ElevenLabs Conversational AI agent who guides you through the entire experience with her natural voice.
+Behind the scenes, Google Gemini API analyzes your workout history, detects pain patterns, and generates personalized insights.
+It's a truly voice-driven experience - no screen required.
+Let me show you."

 **Show Homepage (15 sec)**
 [Screen: porchfitness.com]